CodecoolBP20161/a-mentor-s-life-in-an-oo-way-act-1/specifications/electronic.md

 ### ```tool_repair```

 Check the error attribute.
 If True, then repair the tool (change the error attribute).
+After that modified the mentor knowledge and energy level.

 #### Arguments

-None
+Mentor object

 #### Return value
 None